+"I find the website can be difficult in terms of finding something specific, that I 'know' is there, I just can't find it in the website or the search engine."
 "I now prefer to receive the seasonal paper PDOP program ONLY because it is very difficult to search programs online.
 If there would be an online tool that allowed to make selections based on age, day of the week, etc. I would definitely prefer not to receive a paper brochure because of environmental concerns."